jinningxian/arweave_project/README.md

 python run.py
 ```

+## Request
-### Request
+### for anonymous
 `GET /`

-return you to log in based on your token json key
+redirect you to log in page (log in by key file), remove previous
+[for security concern]

+`GET /uploader` or `POST /uploader`

+allow server to read your token json key to redirect you to the wallet; if success log in, you will go to wallet page; otherwise, you will return to log in page

+### for login user only

 `GET /wallet`

-return you with last transaction info(id, status) and wallet balance
+return you with last transaction info(id, status) and wallet balance, wallet id

-`GET /uploader`
-allow server to read your token json key to redirect you to the wallet

 `GET /lastTransaction`

-return you with last transaction id and status
+return you with last transaction id and status; if status is pending, which means we could not find the record in database (either transaction is still uploading or transaction doesn't upload)

+`GET /upload`

+redirect to upload new documentation/transaction page

-`POST /upload_doc`
+`POST /upload`

-allow user to upload new documentation (developing, as the last transaction status is always pending might due to ineffective AR amount)
+allow user to upload new documentation/transaction (developing, as the last transaction status is always pending might due to ineffective AR amount)

+`GET /search`
+redirect to search for existed documentation/transaction page

+`POST /search`
+if documentation/record existed, it will return the link (with transaction record); otherwise, it will show the user with "We could not find your data"

 ## Contributing